SzymonPucher/merge/README.md

 ## Ideas

 - Running man visualization.
-By mergin elements, he gets shields.
+By mergin elements, he gets shields to break through walls.
+- Add indicatior of existing elements for that can be merged.